Opentrons/opentrons/opentrons-ai-server/README.md

 ### Setup

-1. clone the repository `gh repo clone Opentrons/opentrons`
+1. clone the repository `gh repo clone Opentrons/opentrons`.
 1. `cd opentrons/opentrons-ai-server`
-1. Have pyenv installed per [DEV_SETUP.md](../DEV_SETUP.md)
+1. Have pyenv installed per [DEV_SETUP.md](../DEV_SETUP.md).
-1. Use pyenv to install python `pyenv install 3.12.6` or latest 3.12.\*
+1. Use pyenv to install python `pyenv install 3.12.6` or latest 3.12.\*.
-1. Have nodejs and yarn installed per [DEV_SETUP.md](../DEV_SETUP.md)
+1. Have nodejs and yarn installed per [DEV_SETUP.md](../DEV_SETUP.md).
-   1. This allows formatting of of `.md` and `.json` files
+   1. This allows formatting of of `.md` and `.json` files.
-1. select the python version `pyenv local 3.12.6`
+1. select the python version `pyenv local 3.12.6`.
-   1. This will create a `.python-version` file in this directory
+   1. This will create a `.python-version` file in this directory.
-1. select the node version with `nvs` or `nvm` currently 18.19\*
+1. select the node version with `nvs` or `nvm` currently 18.19\*.
-1. Install pipenv and python dependencies using `make setup`
+1. Install pipenv and python dependencies using `make setup`.
-1. Install docker if you plan to run and build the docker container locally
+1. Install docker if you plan to run and build the docker container locally.
-1. `make teardown` will remove the virtual environment but requires pipenv to be installed
+1. `make teardown` will remove the virtual environment but requires pipenv to be installed.

 ### Run locally